Crisp and Co. Banner Image

 Divorce Statistics

-Divorce solicitors, Crisp & Co, take a look at the newly released ONS divorce statistics, breaking down the key stats.
+Divorce solicitors, Crisp & Co, take a look at the newly released ONS divorce statistics, breaking down the key data.

 People say that 50% of marriages end in divorce, and many people believe divorce rates have increased in recent years.
 The question is, do UK divorce statistics actually reflect this?